LuisMiSanVe/GGUF-to-PyTorchTensor/README.md

 ## 🛠️ Setup
 You can setup the process in two ways:
-- Go to the *llama.cpp* and either [build](https://github.com/ggerganov/llama.cpp/blob/master/docs/build.md) or download the [compiled](https://github.com/ggerganov/llama.cpp/releases).\
+- Go to the *llama.cpp* repos and either [build](https://github.com/ggerganov/llama.cpp/blob/master/docs/build.md) or download the [compiled](https://github.com/ggerganov/llama.cpp/releases).\
   To build it, you'll need [CMAKE](https://cmake.org/), and in case you use a NVIDIA GPU and you want to use it, make sure you have the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) installed too.
   Follow the build guide that fits the best for your system.\
   Install the necessary dependencies with the following command in a CMD: